 In addition, FDA’s Center for Tobacco Products (CTP) budget increased from $672 million to $712 million.
 In total, the cigar category will be liable for 11.35 percent of that budget or $80.8 million.
 For context, cigarette companies pay $616 million.

 CTP's budget increased every year up until FY2020, where it is set to remain at $712 million unless Congress passes a law authorizing a change in its budget.

-Since FDA regulations went into effect there have been more price increases by manufacturers and the price increases have often been more larger jumps than what took place pre-FDA.
+Since FDA regulations went into effect there have been not only more price increases by manufacturers but also the price increases have been more aggressive than what took place pre-FDA.
 Ultimately, these costs are passed down to consumers.